 - Minecraft notebook (green notebook from the dollar store with Minecraft stickers on it)

 All of these items were kept in a green paper goodie bag with a Creeper sticker and each kid’s name.
-The file for the goodie bag label is in the Minecraft birthday party printables file you can get at the bottom of this post.

 I want to thank everyone who put their Minecraft ideas online — without you, I could not have pulled off such a great party in so little time.
 There’s yet another wonderful benefit to the Internet!